 Nurturing and positive relationships with adults are vital at this critical stage of development.
 This is important for every person the child has regular interaction with – including caregivers and teachers, as well as his parents.

-It’s therefore important when choosing a kindergarten, nursery, or a daycare facility for a young child to make sure it is staffed with attentive, caring individuals, as well as providing a stimulating environment for play and learning.
+It’s therefore important when choosing a kindergarten in Bangkok, nursery, or a daycare facility for a young child to make sure it is staffed with attentive, caring individuals, as well as providing a stimulating environment for play and learning.

 The First 5 Years – a Vital Foundation for Later Life